jackckelly/Shoelace/README.md

 This project uses the Fatal Frequencies scenario from the Gumshoe One-2-One system for this prototype.
 It features the characters, information, and clues from the game, as well as a sample of Prolog queries that could be useful to GMs.

+## How to use
+Download this repository, then run a localhost server in the folder's directory to get it up and running.
+For instance, if you have Python3 installed, enter the command ``python -m http.server``, then navigate in your browser to ``http://localhost:8000/``.

 ## database.prolog
 The majority of the content from the module has been extracted and rewritten in Prolog.
 You can access and edit this file in order to see the information in the game, and to add new Prolog queries to the website.